15 types of volunteer work and how to choose the right one

 As you saw, there are many amazing types of volunteer work around the world.
 Step back a little and ask yourself what you really expect from volunteering.

 Do you want to learn about a special field like permaculture, maybe to have your own little permaculture project in future?
 Or do you want to improve your own health?
 Do you want to expand your social network?
-Or maybe even learn a language?
+Or maybe learn a language?

 Finding out what your personal goals are and choosing a volunteer position this way, does not mean you’re being selfish.
 It’s actually really important to participate in something you’re convinced of in order to do good work and be truly committed to the project.